mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 pip3 install -r requirements.txt
 ```

-Enter into the Mountain Car folder and then install the Mountain Car requirements from OpenAI Gym.
+Enter into the Mountain Car folder and then install the Mountain Car requirements from OpenAI Gym with pip.

-# Create your BRAIN
+# Create Your BRAIN

-Create your BRAIN and give it a name.
-You can also create a BRAIN from your [beta.bons.ai][5] BRAIN Dashboard instead of using the command line.
-Either way, you will view your BRAIN's progress on the BRAIN Details page.

-### Create from Web

-![BRAINS Dashboard Page][15]

-The dashboard has a NEW BRAIN button, pictured above.
-Click on it to start the BRAIN creation process, where you're provided a form to give your brain a name and description.
-Name can contain alpha, numerals, or hyphens; the description is arbitrary and should contain human-readable text that explains your intent for the BRAIN.

-### Create from Command Line

 ```
 bonsai create myMountainCarBrain
 ```
-You may give your brain a name with `bonsai create brainName` but there is no option for a description with this method but after you create your BRAIN, you can change its description from the web on the BRAIN Details page.

-# Train your BRAIN

-## Load sample Inkling into your BRAIN
+Create your BRAIN (and its related project file) with [`bonsai create`][18] and give it a name.
+We used *myMountainCarBrain* in the example code but you can name it whatever you'd like.
+You will view your BRAIN's training progress on the BRAIN's Details page which can be found on the [BRAIN dashboard][5].

 ```
-bonsai load
+bonsai push
 ```

-Load your sample Inkling file for the Mountain Car simulation.
+Uae [`bonsai push`][19] to upload the cloned Mountain Car project and its associated files to the Bonsai AI Engine for training.

+# Train Your BRAIN

 ## Start Training Mode